Qantas shares soar on financing deal as rivals cut more capacity

 By Jamie Freed

-SYDNEY, March 25 (Reuters) - Qantas Airways Ltd QAN.AX on Wednesday secured A$1.05 billion ($627.8 million) against its aircraft fleet to help it ride out the coronavirus crisis, sending shares up 30%, as airlines in the Asia-Pacific region took the knife to capacity and jobs.
+SYDNEY, March 25 (Reuters) - Qantas Airways Ltd QAN.AX on Wednesday secured A$1.05 billion ($627.8 million) against its aircraft fleet to help it ride out the coronavirus crisis, sending shares up 30%, as airlines in the Asia-Pacific region sliced away capacity and jobs.

 The Qantas financing of seven Boeing Co BA.N 787-9s for up to 10 years at a 2.75% interest rate showed there is still low-cost funding available to airlines with strong fundamentals, even as the global industry calls for more government aid to help replace an estimated $250 billion of lost revenue in 2020.